 How do you do that?
-One approach might look like this:
+Examples:

 2Stay calm and don’t let yourself be provoked